MindFoundry/medapps-data/README.md

 ### Electric Vehicle Registrations (`ev-registrations`)
 Counts of the total number of registered Ultra-low emission vehicles (ULEVs), broken down by postcode district (e.g., OX1).
 ULEVs includes both fully electric vehicles and plug-in hybrid vehicles.

 EV Registration data are provided by the UK Department for Transport and the Driver and Vehicle Licensing Agency.
-This data are available under the [OGL Licence v3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+These data are available under the [OGL Licence v3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 ### Roads and Buildings (`land-use`)